Anti-aircraft warfare: First World War

 All armies soon deployed AA guns often based on their smaller field pieces, notably the French 75 mm and Russian 76.2 mm, typically simply propped up on some sort of embankment to get the muzzle pointed skyward.
-The British Army adopted the 13-pounder quickly producing new mountings suitable for AA use, the 13-pdr QF 6 cwt Mk III was issued in 1915.
-It remained in service throughout the war but 18-pdr guns were lined down to take the 13-pdr shell with a larger cartridge producing the 13-pr QF 9 cwt and these proved much more satisfactory.
+The British Army adopted the 13-pounder quickly producing new mountings suitable for AA use, the 13-pounder QF 6 cwt Mk III was issued in 1915.
+It remained in service throughout the war but 18-pounder guns were lined down to take the 13-pounder shell with a larger cartridge producing the 13-pounder QF 9 cwt and these proved much more satisfactory.
 However, in general, these ad hoc solutions proved largely useless.
 With little experience in the role, no means of measuring target, range, height or speed the difficulty of observing their shell bursts relative to the target gunners proved unable to get their fuse setting correct and most rounds burst well below their targets.
 The exception to this rule was the guns protecting spotting balloons, in which case the altitude could be accurately measured from the length of the cable holding the balloon.

 The first issue was ammunition.
 Before the war it was recognised that ammunition needed to explode in the air.
 Both high explosive (HE) and shrapnel were used, mostly the former.
 Airburst fuses were either igniferious (based on a burning fuse) or mechanical (clockwork).
 Igniferious fuses were not well suited for anti-aircraft use.
 The fuse length was determined by time of flight, but the burning rate of the gunpowder was affected by altitude.
 The British pom-poms had only contact-fused ammunition.
 Zeppelins, being hydrogen-filled balloons, were targets for incendiary shells and the British introduced these with airburst fuses, both shrapnel type-forward projection of incendiary "pot" and base ejection of an incendiary stream.
 The British also fitted tracers to their shells for use at night.
 Smoke shells were also available for some AA guns, these bursts were used as targets during training.